awslabs/amazon-msk-data-generator/docs/msk-data-gen-container-deploy.md

 ## How to Deploy MSK Data Generator in a Container running in ECS

 ### Overview
-This example uses a publicly avaiable container and CloudFormation template to deploy MSK Data Generator and Kafdrop running in Elastic Container Service.
+This example uses a publicly available container and CloudFormation template to deploy MSK Data Generator running in Elastic Container Service.

 It requires an existing MSK cluster configured to allow access with no authentication and plain-text access (port 9092).